Introducing Securie — the autonomous security engineer for AI-built software

 What Securie is

-Securie is an AI codebase maintenance engineer.
-It checks every pull request and release path, identifies real maintenance and security risk, drafts the repair, verifies it against your tests, and hands you reviewable work in the same pull-request thread you were already reading.
+Securie is an autonomous security engineer.
+It reviews every pull request and every deploy, reproduces suspected bugs inside a sandboxed copy of your app, writes the fix, and hands you a one-tap merge — in the same pull-request thread you were already reading.

 Three principles run the product: